MizuClarinet/client/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Please file a separate report for each issue
+about: Please fill a separate report for each issue
 title: Please add a brief but descriptive title
 labels: Bug
 assignees: ''